LostTrainDude/InkTerminalAdventures/README.md

 >>> TITLE: A party!
 ```
 This command (or "direction", which will be explained further [later on](
-#currently-available-directions)) instruct Unity to change the top-left label with the text provided (in this case "A party!")
+#currently-available-directions)) instructs Unity to change the top-left label with the text provided (in this case "A party!")

 ---
 ```